aayushdewangan11/Sales-Analytics/README.md

 # Sales-Analytics
  "Sales Insights using MySQL and Tableau" is a powerful and data-driven solution designed to provide comprehensive and actionable sales analytics for businesses.
+By leveraging the capabilities of MySQL, a reliable and efficient relational database management system, and Tableau, a leading data visualization platform, this solution enables organizations to gain valuable insights into their sales performance.

-<h1>Below are listed some SQL queries:</h1>
+<h6>Below are listed some SQL queries:</h6>

 1. Show all customer records